dymaczew/fs20icam/LabGuides/Exercise8/README.md

-# Exercise 8 Creating a Resource Group
+# Creating a Resource Group

 [Go back to the Table of Contents](../../README.md)